-The Role of Interest Rates on House Worth
+Question: What is the Role of Interest Rates on House Worth?

 Interest rates and mortgage rates are closely related, with changes in interest rates often leading to corresponding fluctuations in mortgage rates.
 When the central bank or Federal Reserve sets a low-interest-rate environment, mortgage rates generally follow suit, making the cost of borrowing more affordable for homebuyers.
 When the central bank raises interest rates, mortgage rates typically increase, resulting in higher borrowing costs.